SPROUT PERFORMANCE PARTNERS (PTY) Ltd

 1.1.29.
 “USD” ($) means United States Dollars and is the currency in which GOOGLE invoices Sprout for use of technology (DOUBLECLICK DIGITAL CAMPAIGN MANAGER and DOUBLECLICK SEARCH).
 Sprout passes these fees on to its clients and invoices in South African Rand (ZAR) based on the current exchange rates against USD for that month.

 1.2.
-The headings of the clauses in this AGREEMENT are for the purpose of convenience and reference only and shall not shall not affect the interpretation of any of the provisions to which they relate, nor shall they be used to modify or amplify the terms of this AGREEMENT or any clause hereof.
+The headings of the clauses in this AGREEMENT are for the purpose of convenience and reference only and shall not affect the interpretation of any of the provisions to which they relate, nor shall they be used to modify or amplify the terms of this AGREEMENT or any clause hereof.

 1.3.
 Words importing any one gender shall be deemed not to be gender specific, the singular includes the plural and vice versa; and natural persons include created entities (incorporated or unincorporated), and the state, and vice versa.